What is a Golf Club custom fitting?

 Recently using trackman we tested the difference between hitting golf balls off a golf range mat that we use verses hitting balls off the grass.
 From the trackman data collected, we have found that there are major differences between the two scenarios.

-Hitting golf balls off a range mat will more than likely launch the ball higher resulting in longer shots than hitting off the grass and the ball spin rates are completely different.
+Essentially, hitting golf balls off a range mat will more than likely launch the ball higher compared to hitting off the grass.
+Resulting in longer shots from the mat compared to hitting from the grass.
+Also, the ball spin rates are completely different.
 I would recommend that golfers should be fitting hitting balls off grass rather than a range mat.

 What type of player should arrange a golf club fitting session?